digitickets/eslint-config-digitickets/README.md

         ]
     }

-You'll also need to install:
+You'll also need to install these plugins:

     npm install --save-dev @typescript-eslint/parser@4.33.0 @typescript-eslint/eslint-plugin@4.33.0